 The Discovery Program is designed to introduce organizations and their leaders to a business improvement framework based on the Baldrige Excellence Framework.
-Participants will complete a Self-Assessment Template provided by SPQA.
-In addition, SPQA will provide a mentor to help the organization understand the Discovery Self-Assessment Template and process.
-Generally speaking, the level of effort associated with participating in the Discovery Program is significantly less than participating in the Recognition Program.
+SPQA will provide an introductory workshop on the Baldrige Excellence Framework and a mentor to help the organization understand the Framework and the Discovery process.
+The organization will then complete a Self-Assessment using the Discovery process.
+The level of effort associated with participating in the Discovery Program is significantly less than participating in the SPQA Award Program.
 SPQA provides a team of experienced examiners to conduct an objective evaluation of the organization's Self-Assessment submission based on the Baldrige Criteria for Performance Excellence.
-SPQA provides a Discovery Feedback Report and the organization is encouraged to participate in an optional post-Feedback Teleconference with the examiner team and the assigned mentor.
+SPQA provides a Discovery Feedback Report and the organization is strongly encouraged to participate in an optional post-Feedback Teleconference with the examiner team and the assigned mentor.